AI-SoftwareArchitect/Promptless/README.md

 **Promptless** is a self-thinking, autonomous AI agent that monitors and maintains applications running inside Docker containers — completely **prompt-free**.
 It detects anomalies, errors, vulnerabilities, and can even generate or improve applications on its own inside a containerized environment.

+⚠️ Caution: This software may cause unintended effects or issues when running inside Docker containers.
+Please thoroughly test before using in production environments.

 ---

 ## Features